zntb/fullstack-open-part4/README.md

 Write a test that verifies that the unique identifier property of the blog posts is named _id_, by default the database names the property \__id_.

 Make the required changes to the code so that it passes the test.
 The [toJSON](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#connecting-the-backend-to-a-database) method discussed in part 3 is an appropriate place for defining the _id_ parameter.

+### 4.10: Blog List Tests, step 3

+Write a test that verifies that making an HTTP POST request to the _/api/blogs_ URL successfully creates a new blog post.
+At the very least, verify that the total number of blogs in the system is increased by one.
+You can also verify that the content of the blog post is saved correctly to the database.

+Once the test is finished, refactor the operation to use _async/await_ instead of promises.